Top 9 Venture Capital Firms Investing in Hardware Startups

 4. Brick & Mortar Ventures

-- Industries of focus: Construction, Architecture, Civil Engineering, Hardware, Software
+- Industries of focus: Construction, architecture, and engineering technology

 - Notable portfolio companies: PlanGrid, BuildingConnected, Fieldwire, HoloBuilder